M56-Studios/style-guide/README.md

-# Our Style Guide / Code Conventions
+# TheCoupCompany Style Guide / Code Conventions

 ## PHP
 We are following the common conventions: